-Even before curaçao erupted onto the dive scene, it was cast- ing a spell on families.
-As part of the Dutch Antilles, it attracted families from Holland who spent their six-week holidays on this vibrant island in the southern Caribbean.
-But eventually the collective murmur among dive aficionados about the won- ders beyond the shore became a roar.
-Today the popularity of what once was a secret escape for savvy divers has re- cently spread to the point that Curaçao now sits firmly atop most Caribbean diver’s hot lists.
+Even before Curaçao erupted onto the dive scene, it was casting a spell on families.
+As part of what is often called the Dutch Antilles, it attracted families from Holland who spent their six-week holidays on this vibrant island in the southern Caribbean.
+But eventually the collective murmur among dive aficionados about the wonders beyond the shore became a roar.
+Today the popularity of what once was a secret escape for savvy divers has recently spread to the point that Curaçao now sits firmly atop most Caribbean diver’s wish lists.

 PADI Five-Star Instructor Development Center Ocean Encounters — the main dive operation on the island, with several satellite locations — is run by a diving family who likes nothing better than to introduce the next generation to our silent world.

 Off the island’s west end, that world comes with a quieter, more nature-based topside ambience.
 Two of the coolest dives on Curaçao are off the west end: the world-famous Mushroom Forest and the soon-to-be-equally famous Blue Room, which is adjacent to Mushroom Forest.
 Both are shallow dives with a big “wow” factor.
 At this end of the island, between-dive down time is spent cliff jumping at Grand Knip Beach, hiking or mountain biking around picturesque Mount Christoffel, or checking out Boca Pistol or Shete Boca, two coves carved into the shore along the more rugged windward coast.

 Planning a family dive vacation?
 Here’s how to be ready for anything

 1. PADI rescue Diver, because they’re your kids and you need to be prepared.